8 Types of Owls in Georgia

 3. Long-eared Owl

-These types of Owls in Georgia are most commonly found in open woodlands and brush areas but may also inhabit city parks and other open habitats.
+These Owls in Georgia are most commonly found in open woodlands and brush areas but may also inhabit city parks and other open habitats.
 Their diet comprises small mammals such as mice, voles, and shrews.

 During the day, the Long-eared Owl can be seen perched atop trees or telephone poles and will often roost together in groups.
 These birds can be heard calling at night with a series of soft, muffled hoots.